CarbonPackages/Carbon.IncludeAssets/README.md

 ### [Carbon.IncludeAssets:ResourceHints]

 This prototype renders the [resource hints] for the browser.
 Per default, this prototype read the [`Settings.yaml`](Configuration/Settings.yaml#L22-L28).
-But you can also `preloadNodes` or `prerenderNodes` (Array, FlowQuery or a single node) for furhter optimization.
+But you can also pass `preloadNodes` or `prerenderNodes` (Array, FlowQuery, or a single node) for further optimization.

 ## Installation

-Most of the time you have to make small adjustments to a package (e.g., the configuration in [`Settings.yaml`]).
+Most of the time, you have to make small adjustments to a package (e.g., the configuration in [`Settings.yaml`]).
 Because of that, it is important to add the corresponding package to the composer from your theme package.
 Mostly this is the site package located under `Packages/Sites/`.
 To install it correctly go to your theme package (e.g.`Packages/Sites/Foo.Bar`) and run following command:

 ```bash
 composer require carbon/includeassets --no-update